-· · · · · · ne 🔺  Di Disk Size Used Space Replica Di isk Size Replica Disk Format Storage Controller Target Volume • C: 12 126.9 GB 10.71 GB 126.9 GB 💌 Dynamic 💌 IDE 💌 D:
+V Volume 🔺 Disk Size Used Space Replica D isk Size Replica Disk Format Storage Controller Target Volume 🧼 C: C: 126.9 GB 10.71 GB 126.9 GB 💌 Dynamic 💌 IDE 💌 D:

 - Replica Disk Size-For each volume you are protecting, specify the size of the replica disk on the target.
 Be sure and include the value in MB or GB for the disk.
-The value must be at least the size of the specified Used Space on that volume. - In some cases, the replica virtual machine may use more virtual disk space than the size of the source volume due to differences in how the virtual disk's block size is formatted and how hard links are handled.
-To avoid this issue, specify the size of your replica to be at least 5 GB larger. - Replica Disk Format-For each volume you are protecting, specify the format of the disk, Dynamic or Fixed, that will be created on the replica virtual machine.
+The value must be at least the size of the specified Used Space on that volume. - In some cases, the replica virtual machine may use more virtual disk space than the size of the source volume due to differences in how the virtual disk's block size is formatted.
+To avoid this issue, make sure the replica can accommodate not just the size of all of the files but the size on disk as well. - Replica Disk Format-For each volume you are protecting, specify the format of the disk, Dynamic or Fixed, that will be created on the replica virtual machine.
 Any disk format specification will be discarded if you are reusing a disk from the Full path where the replica virtual machine will be stored from the Replica Virtual Machine Location section. - Storage Controller-For each volume you are protecting, specify the type of Storage Controller that you want to use for each volume on the target, keeping in mind the following guidelines. - If the protected virtual machine is less than Windows Server 2012 and/or the target Hyper-V version is less than Windows Server 2012 R2, Double-Take will always put the system volume and the first two data disks on an IDE controller.
 All subsequent volumes will be SCSI.
 If your target is less than Windows 2012, you will need to install the Hyper-V Integration Components to acquire a SCSI device after failover to attach the SCSI volumes to the replica virtual machine.
 See your Microsoft documentation for more information. - If the protected virtual machine is Windows 2012 or higher and the target Hyper-V is Windows Server 2012 R2, you will have the choice of virtual machine generation. - Generation 1-If you selected a generation 1 virtual machine, Double-Take will always put the system volume on an IDE controller, but you can select the type of storage controller for all subsequent volumes.
 If you select SCSI controller, you will need Hyper-V Integration Components to acquire a SCSI device after failover in order to attach the SCSI volumes to the replica virtual machine.
 See your Microsoft documentation for more information on the Integration Components. - Generation 2-If you selected a generation 2 virtual machine, all volumes will be SCSI. - Target Volume-For each volume you are protecting, specify the volume on the target where you want to store the virtual disk files for the new replica virtual machine.
 You can select standalone volumes, CSVs, or cluster storage, depending on your target configuration.
 (Specify the location of the virtual machine configuration files under Replica Virtual Machine Location.)